 Click the Pull Requests tab near the top of the page.

 Click the green button that says “New pull request”.

 Click the dropdown menu button labeled “base:”, and select the option grading.

 Confirm that the dropdown menu button labled “compare:” is set to master.

 Click the green button that says “Create pull request”.

-Give the pull request the following title: Submission: Visualization mini-assignment, FirstName LastName, replacing FirstName and LastName with your actual first and last name.
+Give the pull request the following title: Submission: R Markdown mini-assignment, FirstName LastName, replacing FirstName and LastName with your actual first and last name.